-- (a) A regular employee who terminates by not returning to work, in accordance with Article 14.12, may obtain the right to apply for job bulletins. - (b) In order to qualify for the right to apply for job bulletins, the employee must advise the Employer of her resignation not later than 12 weeks from the commencement of the leave of absence as per 14.12(a).
+(a) A regular employee who terminates by not returning to work, in accordance with Article 14.12, may obtain the right to apply for job bulletins.

+- (b) In order to qualify for the right to apply for job bulletins, the employee must advise the Employer of their resignation not later than 12 weeks from the commencement of the leave of absence as per 14.12(a).
 The Employer may then proceed to fill the resultant job vacancy on a permanent basis. - (c) The right to apply for job bulletins will be in effect for 2 years from the date the employee is terminated.
 Seniority will continue to accrue during this period.
 The employee must be available to return to work within 30 days of notification of being the successful applicant in a job competition.
 Otherwise, the supervisor may consider her to have withdrawn from the competition.

-14.14 PARENTAL LEAVE
+14.14 PARENTAL / ADOPTION LEAVE

-- (a) Employees who have taken Pregnancy Leave in relation to the birth of the child or children with respect to whom parental leave under this article is requested are entitled, upon request, to unpaid Parental Leave of no less than 35 consecutive weeks, to be taken immediately following the end of Pregnancy Leave, in accordance with the Employment Standards Act. - (b) Employees who have not taken Pregnancy Leave in relation to the birth of the child or children with respect to whom parental leave under this article is requested are entitled, upon request, to unpaid Parental Leave of no less than 37 consecutive weeks beginning after the child's birth and within 52 weeks after that event, in accordance with the Employment Standards Act. - (c) Employees will give the Employer as much notice as possible of the date on which the employee wishes to begin the leave of absence. - (d) Employees desiring to return to regular employment following parental leave shall notify the Employer at least 30 days prior to the desired date of return, or 30 days prior to the expiry date of the parental leave. - (e) When an employee on parental leave fails to notify the Employer of his desire to return to work in accordance with (c)

-above, or when an employee fails to return to work after giving notice, the employee's supervisor may elect to fill the resulting job vacancy without bulletining the job by:
+- (a) Effective 1 April 2021, an employee on parental or adoption leave is eligible for a "top-up" of their EI benefits payment not to exceed 85% for 8 weeks on the same basis as the top-up policy applicable to M&P employees. - (b) Employees who have taken Pregnancy Leave in relation to the birth of the child or children with respect to whom parental leave under this article is requested are entitled, upon request, to unpaid Parental Leave of up to 61 consecutive weeks, to be taken immediately following the end of Pregnancy Leave, in accordance with the Employment Standards Act. - (c) Employees who have not taken Pregnancy Leave in relation to the birth of the child or children or who have adopted a child or children are entitled, upon request, to unpaid Parental Leave of up to 62 consecutive weeks beginning after the date of the child or children's birth or after the child or children are placed with the parent and within 78 weeks after that event, in accordance with the Employment Standards Act. - (d) Employees will give the Employer at least 4 weeks' notice of the date on which the employee wishes to begin the leave of absence. - (e) Employees desiring to return to regular employment following parental leave shall notify the Employer at least 30 days prior to the desired date of return, or 30 days prior to the expiry date of the parental leave. - (f) When an employee on parental leave fails to notify the Employer of his desire to return to work in accordance with (d) above, or when an employee fails to return to work after giving notice, the employee's supervisor may elect to fill the resulting job vacancy without bulletining the job by:

-- 1. promotion of another employee from within the department, or; - 2. changing the status of the temporary employee who relieved the employee on parental leave. - (f) The Employer will continue to pay the Employer's portion of the employee's benefit premiums while the employee is on parental leave.
+- 1. promotion of another employee from within the department, or; - 2. changing the status of the temporary employee who relieved the employee on parental leave. - (g) The Employer will continue to pay the Employer's portion of the employee's benefit premiums while the employee is on parental leave.